OHI-Science/ohi-science.github.io/_posts/2018-11-06-fellowship-demystifying-pressures-ohicore.md

 One of the key steps in processing the UV data is aligning days within the weeks of the year, so January 1st 2005 matches up with January 1st, June 1st 2005 matches with June 1st, et cetera, of all the subsequent years.
 One problem was there were missing days of data at irregular intervals, so stacking them properly took an extra step.
 A full year would typically include 365 values, but if data are missing then there may be only, say, 305 values and you cannot depend on the data layers to properly align themselves with the correct day and week.
 The file naming convention of the raw data files is by date not by week of the year, but using the awesome R `lubridate` package we can extract the date and calculate week of the year (or day of the year) and also check how many or which dates are missing.

-Here is some sample code ([see full code on github](https://github.com/OHI-Science/ohiprep_v2018/blob/master/globalprep/prs_uv/v2018/uv_dataprep.Rmd) showing how date information was extracted from file names and used to create a dataframe for check for missing dates and aligning data for summarizing UV radiation impact.
+Here is some sample code [(see full code on GitHub)](https://github.com/OHI-Science/ohiprep_v2018/blob/master/globalprep/prs_uv/v2018/uv_dataprep.Rmd) showing how date information was extracted from file names and used to create a dataframe for check for missing dates and aligning data for summarizing UV radiation impact.

 <br>